And then there was Bodyline

-Brad Haddin, the New South Wales wicketkeeper, who was born on this day, was the successor to Adam Gilchrist in the Australian team.
-Sharing a stark physical resemblance to Ian Healy, Haddin made his international debut as early as January 2001, but only became a regular in the Australian outfit in both Tests and ODIs after Gilchrist's retirement.
-Haddin made an impression in his first Test series, in West Indies in 2008, playing through the pain of a broken finger, and soon became indispensable, adding solidity to the middle order in the longer version and successfully adapting to different positions in ODIs.
+Brad Haddin, born on this day, was the successor to Adam Gilchrist in the Australian team.
+Haddin, who starkly resembles Ian Healy, made his international debut as early as January 2001, but only made an impression in his first Test series, in West Indies in 2008, playing through the pain of a broken finger.
+He soon became indispensable, adding solidity to the middle order in the longer version and successfully adapting to different positions in ODIs.
 He made a century in the first Ashes Test in Cardiff in 2009 and remained in form with the bat and gloves during the 2009-10.
 But after he pulled out of the 2012 tour to West Indies, because his daughter Mia was diagnosed with cancer, Haddin had to compete for the keeping spot with Matthew Wade.
 He came back for the 2013 Ashes in England and nearly pulled off a thrilling chase with a three-and-a-half-hour 71 at Trent Bridge.
 Haddin kicked off the return series six months later with a hundred in Adelaide.
 He pulled out of the 2015 Ashes after the first Test for family reasons and announced his retirement after the series.

 With his lethal combination of height, pace, bounce and lateral movement, Steve Harmison, born on this day, possessed every attribute to be an all-time great - except, unfortunately, the requisite desire.
 In March 2004 at Sabina Park, he scattered West Indies with the incredible figures of 7 for 12, but the menace he produced on that day was rarely seen thereafter, and his entire England career was encapsulated by his opening gambits from successive Ashes series - his ferocious first-morning onslaught at Lord's in 2005, and his pitiful wide to second slip in Brisbane 18 months later.